Interpause/cognitive-agent/README.md

   - Wrapper above doesn't actually do much, easier to just create custom wrappers.
 - Peruse of LangChain's wide variety of other self-hosted libraries support (namely memory systems).
   - Intending to implement own Graph Knowledge Base system eventually.

+## Installation

+### Notes

+- Certain packages are added as submodules even if available on PyPI to use latest developments.
+- Certain packages are optional optimizations, but added as dependencies for simplicity.